 Do not use the before it; see also Wisconsin Alumni Association® (WAA).
 WAA’s merger with the UW Foundation was effective on July 1, 2014.
-The blended organization is now called the Wisconsin Foundation and Alumni Association (WFAA), used primarily with campus audiences.
-Both WAA and UWF maintain their separate brand identities to external alumni and donor audiences.
+The blended organization is now called the Wisconsin Foundation and Alumni Association (WFAA).
+WAA and UWF also maintain their separate brand identities.

 website (URL) addresses

-Test every site before publishing it; use the shortest version that works; use roman type without brackets; put a period at the end if it falls at the end of a sentence; delete the http:// and www portions of the address; do not hyphenate a word within a web address unless it actually has a hyphen; if necessary, break it after a slash or period that is part of the address; do not insert any characters or punctuation.
+test every site before publishing it; use the shortest version that works; use roman type without brackets; put a period at the end if it falls at the end of a sentence; delete the http:// and www portions of the address; do not hyphenate a word within a web address unless it actually has a hyphen; if necessary, break it after a slash or period that is part of the address; do not insert any characters or punctuation; see CMS 7.46

 Wisconsin Alumni Association® (WAA)

 WAA (never the WAA) is preferred on second reference, but the association is acceptable